 Currently a post-doctoral research fellow in Translation Studies at the School of Foreign Languages, Shanghai Jiao Tong University, Dang Li is a member of the Baker Centre for Translation and Intercultural Studies.
 She holds a PhD in Translation and Intercultural Studies from the University of Manchester and an MA in Applied Translation Studies from the University of Leeds.
 Her research interests lie mainly in audiovisual translation, translation and technology, citizen media movements, and corpus-based translation studies.

 Prof Theo Hermans

 Theo Hermans was educated at the universities of Ghent (Belgium), Essex and Warwick.
-He is currently Professor of Dutch and Comparative Literature at University College London (UCL).
+He is now Emeritus Professor in the Centre for Translation Studies at University College London (UCL).
 He writes in both Dutch and English, and edits the series Translation Theories Explored published by Routledge.
 His main research interests concern the theory and history of translation.
 He is the author of Translation in Systems (1999) and The Conference of the Tongues (2007), and editor of The Manipulation of Literature (1985), Crosscultural Transgressions (2002) and Translating Others (2 vols, 2006).
 Outside the field of translation studies he edited The Flemish Movement: A Documentary History 1780-1990 (1992) and A Literary History of the Low Countries (2009).
 He was Distinguished Humanities Professor at the Chinese University of Hong Kong in 2001 and Nida Professor at the Nida School of Translation Studies in 2009.
 He was elected a member of the Flemish Academy in 2008 and is currently also an Honorary Research Fellow at the University of Manchester.
 His work has been translated into Arabic, Chinese, German, Greek, Italian, Japanese, Polish, Spanish and Turkish.